-Please do not park in the central area of the car park or behind the doctors’ cars.
+Please do not park behind the doctors’ cars.
 If there is a call out for an emergency Home Visit it is important to the care and wellbeing of that person that we can leave the car park swiftly if necessary.

 - Home visits are for patients who are too ill to attend the surgery and not because it is inconvenient to attend the surgery.